-You will be expected to do your own work on all assignments and exams in this course except where explicitly noted on group assignments.
+You will be expected to do your own work on all assignments and exams in this course.
 While I encourage you to interact with your classmates and discuss the material and assignments, there is a limit to the specificity of such discussions.
 I seek to make that limit clear here.